comunet/aws-devsecops-cicd/README.md

 	4. Input a name, image and 'Create'
 	5. Copy the URL, split the url by the hostname and path for next step.

-2. Run the Deployment Script
+2. To deploy the framework automatically, after performing Replace in Files (3.1) above, run the following script
 ```
 ./cf/setup/automated_deployment.sh --i "msteams" -e "MSTEAMSHOSTNAME" -f "MSTEAMSWEBHOOKPATH"
 ```